Segfault with non-interacting atoms with Verlet scheme

 Anyway, is it possible to introduce some kind of special particles for such semi-transparent walls which can safely overlap with normal atoms?
 Even if they will slow down simulations due to additional checks for overlaps, non-optimal kernels, etc. this is still much better then having nothing.

-#12 Updated by Semen Yesylevskyy about 4 years ago
+#12 Updated by Semen Yesylevskyy over 4 years ago

 Btw, if the atoms have no charge how close they can be located without the crash in current implementation?
 May be it is possible to workaround the problem by defining very weak LJ repultion between them?